Portfolio Value Creation

 Exit / Outcome: The company ultimately grew to 1,200 employees worldwide, and was ultimately sold.

-Craig Marshak, and Jack Lahav, in 2009 became founding shareholders, and jointly organized a $1 million investment into a new start up investment vehicle for the purposes of developing the Hexagon Technology brand.
+Craig Marshak, and Jack Lahav, in 2009 became founding shareholders, and jointly organized a $1 million investment into a new start up investment vehicle for the purposes of developing the Paragonex Technology brand.

-Craig Marshak, and Jack Lahav, in 2009 became founding shareholders, and jointly organized a $1 million investment into a new start up investment vehicle for the purposes of developing the Hexagon Technology brand, developing and marketing the Paragonex forex trading software technology under the brand name Hexagon Technology.
+Craig Marshak, and Jack Lahav, in 2009 became founding shareholders, and jointly organized a $1 million investment into a new start up investment vehicle for the purposes of developing the Paragonex Technology brand..
 In a global market dominated by Meta Trader brand software, the designers of the PARAGONEX software technology concluded that a new, easy to use, non download platform for the novice trader was required, with sophisticated back office and CRM technology to manage sophisticated internet marketing techniques.
 The software model was similar to that developed by other Israeli companies for the online gaming sector, like 888 Holdings and Playtech.

-Exit / Outcome: Since its January of 2009 launch, Hexagon Technology has grown strongly from a ten person start up to a 350 person operation in Israel, marketing to retail users in the Middle East, Asia, and Europe, and with satellite offices in Singapore, India, and China.
-Hexagon Technology has now become one of the top ten global brands in the global retail forex sector.
+Exit / Outcome: Since its January of 2009 launch, Paragonex Technology has grown strongly from a ten person start up to a 350 person operation in Israel, marketing to retail users in the Middle East, Asia, and Europe, and with satellite offices in Singapore, India, and China.
+Paragonex Technology has now become one of the top ten global brands in the global retail forex sector.
+Paragonex was recently sold to MICT on a valuation of $200 million.

 In 2011, Jack Lahav became a founding investor with a $1 million investment.